madeleinejohanson/UrbanCoDe/ReadMeTemp.md

 ### GeoJSON to Polygon
 #### GeoJSON (J)
-Input GeoJSON File
+Input GeoJSON File.
 #### Polyline Curve (P)
-Outputs Close Polygone Curve
+Outputs Close Polygone Curve.
 #### Closed Brep (B)
 Outputs Closed Brep if the GeoJSON contains a property called 'height' with a numeric value.
 #### Colour (C)
-Outputs a colour value if the GeoJSON contains a property called 'colour'
+Outputs a colour value if the GeoJSON contains a property called 'colour'.